yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Duration: 15 minutes

-In this exercise, you enable [Dynamic Data Masking](https://docs.microsoft.com/azure/sql-database/sql-database-dynamic-data-masking-get-started) (DDM) on credit card numbers in the `TailspinToys` database.
+In this exercise, you enable [Dynamic Data Masking](https://docs.microsoft.com/azure/sql-database/sql-database-dynamic-data-masking-get-started) (DDM) on credit card numbers in the `WideWorldImporters` database.
 DDM limits sensitive data exposure by masking it to non-privileged users.
 This feature helps prevent unauthorized access to sensitive data by enabling customers to designate how much of the sensitive data to reveal with minimal impact on the application layer.
 It is a policy-based security feature that hides the sensitive data in the result set of a query over designated database fields, while the data in the database is not changed.

 > For example, a service representative at a call center may identify callers by several digits of their credit card number, but those data items should not be fully exposed to the service representative.
 A masking rule can be defined that masks all but the last four digits of any credit card number in the result set of any query.
 As another example, an appropriate data mask can be defined to protect personally identifiable information (PII) data, so that a developer can query production environments for troubleshooting purposes without violating compliance regulations.

 ### Task 1: Enable DDM on credit card numbers

-When inspecting the data in the `TailspinToys` database using the ADS Data Discovery & Classification tool, you set the Sensitivity label for credit card numbers to Highly Confidential.
+When inspecting the data in the `WideWorldImporters` database using the ADS Data Discovery & Classification tool, you set the Sensitivity label for credit card numbers to Highly Confidential.
 In this task, you take another step to protect this information by enabling DDM on the `CardNumber` field in the `CreditCard` table.
 DDM prevents queries against that table from returning the full credit card number.

 1. On your JumpBox VM, return to the SQL Server Management Studio (SSMS) window you opened previously.

-2. Expand **Tables** under the **TailspinToys** database and locate the `Sales.CreditCard` table.
+2. Expand **Tables** under the **WideWorldImporters** database and locate the `Sales.CreditCard` table.
 Expand the table columns and observe that there is a column named `CardNumber`.
 Right-click the table, and choose **Select Top 1000 Rows** from the context menu.

    ![The Select Top 1000 Rows item is highlighted in the context menu for the Sales.CreditCard table.](media/ssms-sql-mi-credit-card-table-select.png "Select Top 1000 Rows")